davidmstokes/MySQLBasics/README.md

 #10 JOINing tables - https://youtu.be/kri_IwnsrpI

-This episode shows to to join to tables on a common column with the MySQL World database
+This episode shows to to join two tables on a common column with the MySQL World database

+#11 JOINing more than two tables -- https://youtu.be/24ZxY9cRkaA

+Three tables joined together in able to retreive more data.
+Plus a peek at GROUP_CONCAT()